getify/TNG-Hooks/README.md

     return count;
 }

 // will be TNG(..)
-Articulated two times, once as
+Articulated twice, once as
 // each button's click handler function onClick(evt) {
     // using a Custom Hook